-47. This Chapter gives an overview of the TOE's main architectural features.
+48. This Chapter gives an overview of the TOE's main architectural features.
 Other details of the scope of evaluation are given in Chapter III 'Evaluated Configuration' of this report.

-48. The TOE is a smart card electronic travel document according to the Logical Data Structure (LDS) defined in [ICAO_P3V2] and supports the following security features:
+49. The TOE is a smart card electronic travel document according to the Logical Data Structure (LDS) defined in [ICAO9303_Part3Vol2] and supports the following security features:

 - Basic Access Control protocol.

+- Active Authentication based on RSA CRT.

 - Secure messaging based on TDES.

 - Secure pre-personalisation and personalisation.

-- 49. The TOE is composed of:
+50. The TOE is composed of:

-- the circuitry of the Infineon SLE77CLFX2400P / SLE77CLFX2407P security IC;

-- the multi-applicative native software embedding ICAO application;

-- the associated guidance documentation.
+- the circuitry of the Infineon SLE77CLFX2400P / SLE77CLFX2407P security IC; - the multi-applicative native software embedding ICAO application; - the associated guidance documentation.

-50. The TOE also supports other security features including EAC (with RSA or ECC) and AA, according to the configurations defined in paragraph 42.
+51. The TOE also supports other security features including EAC (with RSA or ECC), according to the configurations defined in paragraph 43.